dvirg/auctions/README.md

 # SBB Mechanisms for Multi-Sided Markets of Single Recipe of Integers

-The algorithms in this folder are explained in the papers
+The algorithms in this folder are explained in the paper:

 > Dvir Gilor, Rica Gonen and Erel Segal-Halevi,
 > "Strongly Budget Balanced Auctions for Multi-Sided Markets",